Regulations 2026-2027

 Attendance

-Inability to attend one or more scheduled lessons must be communicated to the teacher and to the academic office (Segreteria didattica: didattica@santacecilia.it) as far in advance as possible, in order to allow re-scheduling of the other lessons.
+Attendance schedules are agreed directly with the Professor.
+Any Inability to attend one or more scheduled lessons shall be communicated to the Professor and to the Academic Office (Segreteria Didattica: didattica@santacecilia.it) as far in advance as possible, in order to facilitate rescheduling where possible.

-Repeated and/or unjustified absences may result in the exclusion from the promotion or diploma examinations.
+Repeated and/or unjustified absences may result in the exclusion from the progression to the next academic year or Diploma examinations.

-Students are required to inform their teacher of any educational and/or artistic activities outside the Accademia that are planned during course attendance; in this regard, students enrolled in other courses are asked to submit a certificate of enrolment of the attended courses (2nd level / master programmes, etc.).
+Students are required to inform their Professor of any external educational and/or artistic commitments during the course.
+In the case where, students enrolled in other courses are asked to submit a certificate of enrolment of the attended courses (2nd level / master programmes, etc.).

 Chamber music examination